notaryproject/notation/docs/distribution/README.md

 <img src="../../media/signature-as-index-signing-multi-arch-index.png" width=1100>

-### Signature Persistance - Option 3: oci-manifest linked through oci-index
+### Signature Persistence - Option 3: oci-manifest linked through oci-index

-This model is a hybrid of the 1 & 2, but moves the persistance of the signature from the config object to a layer of an additional manifest.
+This model is a hybrid of the 1 & 2, but moves the Persistence of the signature from the config object to a layer of an additional manifest.

 <img src="../../media/signature-as-manifest-via-index.png" width=950>